-If your default search engine on safari is suddenly changed to Yahoo, then it is likely to be affected with some adware/malware.
+If your safari redirects to yahoo, then your is likely to be affected with some adware/malware.

 WHAT IS YAHOO REDIRECT VIRUS?